humzafaisal/humzafaisal.github.io/README.md

 # Personal Portfolio Website
-Just a personal project I chose to work on to serve as a place to host future projetcs.
+Just a personal project I chose to work on to serve as a place to host future projects.